Theodor Bastard: History

 In May 2015, Theodor Bastard released the album Vetvi.
 Its name is a Latin transliteration of the Russian word for branches bearing in mind the branches of the World tree.
 The work on this album took three years.
-On the album we can hear many guest artists: Buryat singer Namgar Lhasaranova from the band Namgar, multi-instrumentalist Phillip Barsky (harp and cimbalom), Olga Glazova (she plays the world's largest gusli), Chamber choir Lauda, vocalist Alexander Platonov (Ensemble of Ancient Peasant Music), Gulya Naumova (violin), Natalia Nazarova (cello).
-Russian horn, traditional Mongol violin morin khuur, ritual tibetan horn dungchen, ancient Russian gusli (a species of zither), cajón, jew's harp, dulcimer – this is incomplete list of instruments.
-This album is characterized by special atmosphere of northern dawn.

-On December 4, 2017, Theodor Bastard released the soundtrack album Utopia for the game Pathologic 2 – the long-awaited remake of the game Pathologic from Ice-Pick Lodge.
+On December 4, 2017, Theodor Bastard released the soundtrack album Utopia for the game Pathologic 2 – the remake of the game Pathologic from Ice-Pick Lodge.

 In the beginning of 2018 Theodor Bastard have finished the whole soundtrack for another awaited game – Life is Feudal: MMO, with 30 tracks, with many instruments including medieval and with vocal by Yana Veva.

 10 year anniversary edition of the album Beloe was released in November 2018.
-This is the new version, re-mixed and remastered by Fedor Svolotch.
-The best tracks (according to musicians) are collected from the both releases of the album – Russian Белое: Ловля Злых Зверей 2008 and Argentinian Beloe: Hunting For Fierce Beasts 2010.

 The album Volch'ya Yagoda was released in April 2020.
 The album name means literally "Wolf's Berry" – the berry that belongs to a wolf.
 This is a common Russian name for forest dangerous (poisonous) berries.
-The widespread translation as wolfberry is a misunderstanding, wolfberry is not dangerous and doesn't grow in the wild in Russia.